 As you might have guessed from the name, this coastal city has strong Spanish and Mexican roots.
-Once a military outpost for the Spanish, the Presidio is still a gorgeous spot to visit, and a visit to San Fran wouldn’t be complete without a visit to The Officer’s Club — opened in 1776, it is now a museum with an amazing Mexican restaurant called Arguello.
-Schedule yourself for a stroll with the Wild SF Walking Tour, where you’ll learn all about the city’s colorful history with the Beat Generation (check out Kerouac’s stomping grounds) in the ’60s and the evolution of artists in the Mission District.
+Once a military outpost for the Spanish, the Presidio is still a gorgeous spot to visit.
+Next, a trip to San Fran wouldn’t be complete without a visit to The Officer’s Club.
+Opened in 1776, it is now a museum with an amazing Mexican restaurant called Arguello.
+Perhaps schedule yourself for an eccentric stroll with the Wild SF Walking Tour.
+There you’ll learn all about the city’s colorful history with the Beat Generation (check out Kerouac’s stomping grounds) in the ’60s and the evolution of artists in the Mission District.
 You’re sure to find out some interesting facts about San Francisco you might not otherwise discover.

 You’ve heard of Plymouth Rock, right?
-Time to pay the chunk of granite a visit and tour the town’s many museums and monuments to the Wampanoag Native Americans and the colonists who arrived from Europe to the shores of current-day Massachusetts.
-Plimoth Plantation offers a family-friendly and highly interactive tour of a restored pilgrim village, with actors who will tell you all about what life was like then as they churn a tub of butter.
-Plymouth Rock, the theoretical landing point of the Mayflower and the first pilgrims in December of 1620, is open for public visits, and the Pilgrim Hall Museum will let you dive into the nitty-gritty of colonial artifacts.
+Time to pay the chunk of granite a visit.
+Tour the town’s many museums and monuments to the Wampanoag Native Americans and the colonists who arrived from Europe to the shores of current-day Massachusetts.
+Plymoth Plantation offers a family-friendly and highly interactive tour of a restored pilgrim village.
+You’ll see actors who will tell you what life was like then as they churn a tub of butter.
+Plymouth Rock, the theoretical landing point of the Mayflower and the first pilgrims in December of 1620, is open for public visits.
+The Pilgrim Hall Museum will let you dive into the nitty-gritty of colonial artifacts.

-For those who have studied a lot about Pearl Harbor, it’s hard to NOT be moved by a visit to ground zero, and a very important place in American history.
-But Honolulu has a long history as a royal city — with Iolani Palace right in downtown paying homage to Polynesian monarchs King Kalakaua and Queen Liliuokalani, it’s hard to forget the island’s multicultural history.
-Head out the Pali Highway to see Queen Emma Summer Palace (she lived here from 1857 to 1885), or hike the Luakaha Falls to see the Kaniakapupu ruins, which was once King Kamehameha II’s part-time home.
+For those who have studied Pearl Harbor, it’s hard to NOT be moved by a visit to ground zero.
+After all, it’s a very important place in American history.
+But Honolulu has a long history as a royal city, too.
+With Iolani Palace right in downtown paying homage to Polynesian monarchs King Kalakaua and Queen Liliuokalani, it’s hard to forget the island’s multicultural history.
+Head out the Pali Highway to see Queen Emma Summer Palace (she lived here from 1857 to 1885).
+Then hike the Luakaha Falls to see the Kaniakapupu ruins, which was once King Kamehameha II’s part-time home.